roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ## Examples and testing

-This project was created using vite, and is runnable in its own right.
-When you do that, you'll see a website with some examples and tests.
+This project contains examples and tests.

 1. Clone the repository from GITHub.
 1. Change into the `svelte-fomantic-ui-runtime-test` sub directory.